 Then, to eliminate the resident Mx1 hematopoietic cells, irradiate the injected mice with a single dose of 9.5 Gy.
 After 24 hrs, transplant 1 x 106 wild type bone marrow cells intravenously per mouse.

-MED: Talent placing mouse into irradiatorie
+MED: Talent placing mouse into irradiation pie cages (Since irradiator is in animal facility in which video recording is prohibited, we will make a video showing that we put mouse in an irradiation pie cage)

 CU: Few seconds iv injection of bone marrow cells

-Four to six weeks later, fter confirming sedation by toe pinch, clip the scalp hair of the bone marrow cell transplanted mouse and then sterilize the exposed skin with a 70% alcohol swab.
+Four to six weeks later, anesthetize the mouse by intraperitoneal injection with 50 l of ketamine/xylazine.
+After confirming sedation by toe pinch, clip the scalp hair of the bone marrow cell transplanted mouse and then sterilize the exposed skin with a 70% alcohol swab.

+Few seconds I.P injection of anesthetics

 ECU: Toe pinch (TEXT: Anesthesia: 100 mg/kg xylazine)